YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CLISTRTOOLONG, SSSS specified is BBBB bytes long which is greater than the allowed maximum of MMMM bytes

-All GT.M Components Error: A command string SSSS of BBBB bytes exceeds the maximum supported command line length of MMMM
+All YottaDB Components Error: A command string SSSS of BBBB bytes exceeds the maximum supported command line length of MMMM

 Action: Reduce the line length, by using unambiguous abbreviations or shortening names.